Thursday, January 23, 2025

 There's the catch.
 Mindfulness City will be at the creative edge of the AI and biotech mediated re-creation of the human being, who is about to be "improved."
 Some of the improvement will be long sought and wonderful, for instance the end of diseases that have tormented humanity.
 Perhaps "old age" will be improved, developing from its current reality as a state of isolation and slow death, to something worth staying alive for.

 But what will the human mind and human nature become?
 It looks like the species will be able to decide those too.
-If the goal of Mindfulness City is something like Aldous Huxley's 1931 classic, Brave New World, where the goal is to churn out artificially produced, genetically uniform, uncomplaining workers, while confining remnants of old style humanity (referred to as "savages,") to concentration camps- that's one thing.
+If your brave new world will be like Aldous Huxley's 1931 classic, Brave New World, where the corporate/state's goal is to churn out "test-tube babies," genetically uniform, to serve as uncomplaining workers, while confining remnants of old style humanity to concentration camps (the most obscene word in the language is "mother"), that's one thing.
 But people could also re-create themselves into wise, unwarlike, loving and positive beings.
 Making a profit on that would not be essentially bad.
 Wealth Buddha expresses one of our natures.
 But there are other Buddhas, other natures.

 Thursday, November 28, 2024